smuehlst/firmata_aar/README.md

 firmata_aar
 ===========

-Arduino sketch to contril Arexx AAR-04 robot with Firmata and Bluetooth
+Arduino sketch to control Arexx AAR-04 robot with Firmata and Bluetooth